 We bump up the overall time and intensity with short practice sessions in a few different programs.
 This strategy allows for needed repetition and practice so the student’s brain can build neural pathways for automaticity of the skills.
 This allows their brain adequate time to assimilate the learning, which does not occur when a similar amount of practice time is devoted to a single program, even if the program itself is of high quality.
 It also minimizes student resistance and maximizes engagement with the programs.
 Using several programs in their personalized learning plan provides variety and keeps any one program from becoming boring.

 The programs we use are diagnostic and prescriptive, meaning they are built to identify what the student knows and doesn’t know, while constantly adjusting the learning path based on the student’s responses.
-If the student cannot grasp a concept in one program, more than likely presenting it in a different way in another program will help them get it.
+If the student cannot grasp a concept in one program, more than likely presenting it in a different way in another program will help.
 Once the student has mastered the skill, each program automatically moves on without unnecessary repetition of already-learned skills.
 The power of the quality, adaptive, computer-based programs we’ve chosen is that quite often a click of the mouse literally determines what instruction the student will receive next.
 The program mix we use includes more programs than any one student will use in their personalized learning plan, and is constantly being updated as we find programs that do an even better job.
 Most dyslexics need one to three years of an Orton-Gillingham phonics-based approach.
 Wings to Soar achieves faster results with far less student resistance by using a custom combination of online programs that support core Orton-Gillingham principles.
-We get faster results with far less resistance and lower cost than I ever achieved doing one-to-one Orton-Gillingham tutoring.
+We get faster results with far less resistance and lower cost than doing even one-to-one Orton-Gillingham tutoring.
 While each of these programs is useful individually, the way we recommend using them together within an individual student’s Path to Success™ Personalized Learning Plan achieves more powerful results.

 In addition to a solid phonics foundation, many students also need focused instruction and practice to strengthen visual tracking, efficiency, stamina, fluency, comprehension, and vocabulary.
 Practice reading audio-supported material on a wide variety of subjects builds background knowledge, vocabulary, and interest in reading.
 One program we offer provides this at gradually increasing levels of difficulty, with each word highlighted as it is read aloud to support visual recognition of words.
 We also offer programs that provide supplementary instruction and specific practice in comprehension skills, vocabulary development, and language skills such as grammar, usage, and mechanics.

 While we work on building foundational reading skills, students can begin to explore writing on an informal basis, largely with the parent acting as scribe so the student can get used to the idea of being a writer.
 Once students have at least a solid third-grade reading level, we move them into our more structured writing curriculum with instruction and feedback from our writing coach.
-Powerful scaffolds we’ve developed support students in learning how to write paragraphs, then expanded paragraphs, and finally essays in a variety of genres.
+Powerful scaffolds support students in learning how to write paragraphs, then expanded paragraphs, and finally essays in a variety of genres.
 Once students are able to write paragraphs we add a computer program with powerful artificial-intelligence feedback and built-in skill instruction, as well as regular one-to-one sessions with our writing coach.

 As a student begins to work in their Path to Success™ Personalized Learning Plan, they are encouraged to go as slowly as they need to, but as quickly as they are ready to.
 Targeted reteaching is built into many of the programs as needed.
 The goal is mastery, not mere coverage of the curriculum.
-As the student uses their intervention plan, we monitor their progress and make adjustments if necessary.
+As the student uses their intervention plan, we monitor their progress and make adjustments.
 Students do not progress at the same rate in all areas, so the balance of the mix might need adjusting from time to time to get the maximum benefit.
 After all, we are teaching a child, not a curriculum.
 The quality online curricula we choose are merely tools.